awsdocs/aws-app-mesh-user-guide/doc_source/security_iam_service-with-iam.md

 "Resource": "*"
 ```

 Many App Mesh API actions involve multiple resources\.
-For example, `CreateRoute` creates a route with a virtual node target, so an IAM user must have permissions to use the route and the virtual node\.
+For example, `CreateRoute` creates a route with a virtual node target, so an must have permissions to use the route and the virtual node\.
 To specify multiple resources in a single statement, separate the ARNs with commas\.

 ```
 "Resource": [